OCA/server-tools/dbf2csv/README.rst

 Usage
 =====

-To use this module, you need:
+To use this module, you have to belong to "Administration|Setting" group, and then:

-* Go to *Settings > DBF to CSV > DBF to CSV*.
+* Go to *Settings > DBF to CSV > Conversions*.
-* Select '.dbf' file you want to convert to '.csv' and automatically download.
+* After upload a '.dbf' file hten you can launch the conversion process.

 Known issues / Roadmap